mpv-player/mpv/DOCS/contribute.md

 -------

 The main contact for mpv development is IRC, specifically #mpv and #mpv-devel on Libera.chat.
-Github is used for code review and long term discussions.
+GitHub is used for code review and long term discussions.

 Sending patches
 ---------------

-- Make a github pull request, or send a link to a plaintext patch created with ``git format-patch``.
+- Make a GitHub pull request, or send a link to a plaintext patch created with ``git format-patch``.
 - Plain diffs posted as pastebins are not acceptable!
 (Especially if the http link returns HTML.)
 They only cause extra work for everyone, because they lack